 The Company and its subsidiaries may from time to time be parties to legal or regulatory proceedings, lawsuits and other claims incident to their business activities and to the Company's status as a public company.
 Such matters may include, among other things, assertions of contract breach or intellectual property infringement, claims for indemnity arising in the course of the Company's business, regulatory investigations or enforcement proceedings, and claims by persons whose employment has been terminated.
 Such matters are subject to many uncertainties, and outcomes are not predictable with assurance.
-Consequently, management is unable to ascertain the ultimate aggregate amount of monetary liability, amounts which may be covered by insurance or recoverable from third parties, or the financial impact with respect to such matters as of December 31, 2017.
-However, based on management's knowledge as of December 31, 2017, management believes that the final resolution of these matters known at such date, individually and in the aggregate, will not have a material adverse effect upon the Company's consolidated financial position, results of operations or cash flows.
+Consequently, management is unable to ascertain the ultimate aggregate amount of monetary liability, amounts which may be covered by insurance or recoverable from third parties, or the financial impact with respect to such matters as of December 31, 2018.
+However, based on management's knowledge as of December 31, 2018, management believes that the final resolution of these matters known at such date, individually and in the aggregate, will not have a material adverse effect upon the Company's consolidated financial position, results of operations or cash flows.

 On March 31, 2017, Guardian News & Media Limited ("Guardian") issued proceedings (the "Complaint") against the Company in the Chancery Division of the High Court of Justice in England & Wales.
-The Complaint alleges that the Company underpaid Guardian for inventory sold by Guardian through its platform as a result of the fact that the Company charged fees to buyers of that inventory.
-Guardian claims the Company was precluded from charging buyer fees as a result of its contractual arrangements with Guardian and English agency law principles, as well as representations it allegedly made to Guardian.
-The Complaint claims damages including loss of revenue, interest, and costs, without specifying the amount of damages sought.
-The Company disputes Guardian's claims and is defending them vigorously, but the Complaint involves disputed facts and complex legal questions, and its outcome is therefore uncertain.
-Even if Guardian were to prevail in this action, the Company does not believe the payment of the damages it thinks could be recoverable by Guardian would have a material adverse effect upon its consolidated financial position, results of operations, or cash flows.
-However, pending or in response to the outcome of this action, if the Company faces similar claims from other clients or as a preventative measure, it might decide to provide concessions or make other changes to its business practices that could have such material adverse effects.
+The Complaint alleged that the Company underpaid Guardian for digital advertising inventory sold by Guardian through the Company's platform as a result of the fact that the Company charged fees to buyers of that inventory.
+Guardian claimed the Company was precluded from charging buyer fees as a result of the contractual arrangements with Guardian and English agency law principles, as well as representations it allegedly made to Guardian.
+The Complaint claimed damages including loss of revenue, interest, and costs.
+On October 11, 2018, the Company and Guardian mutually agreed to resolve their dispute and the High Court proceedings have been discontinued.
+Though the terms of the settlement agreement are confidential, the settlement is immaterial to the Company from a financial standpoint.